rosedj1/CMSOfficeHours/Programming/Python/Basics.md

 ### argparse

+NOTE: 2021-04-09:  `optparse` is deprecated.
+Use `argparse` instead.

 Pass in command line options to your script: `python myscript.py --xmin=0 --xmax=10`

 **Note:** It is difficult to use **bool**s as input arguments!